5 March 2026

 |---|---|

-The T+3 rule: Buy COOP shares at least five business days before the ex-dividend date to ensure settlement by book close.
+The T+3 rule: For future dividends, buy COOP shares at least five business days before the ex-dividend date to ensure settlement by book close.
 NSE shares take three business days to settle after purchase.

-Before book close: Verify your CDS account has a current, active Kenyan bank account registered.
-If you have changed banks since opening your CDS account, update your details with your broker now.
+Before payment date: Verify your CDS account has a current, active Kenyan bank account registered.
+If you have changed banks recently, update your details with your broker now.

 For SACCO members: If you hold COOP shares through your SACCO’s collective investment scheme, the dividend is paid to the SACCO first and distributed to members according to your society’s rules.
 Check with your SACCO administrator for their specific timeline and distribution process.